Skip to Content

 Meat Cove Campground.

-Meat Cove Campground is not located in Cape Breton Highlands National Park, but I did want to include it so you know your options.
-Located in Meat Cove, on the northern tip of Cape Breton Island, the whole camping area is pretty much perched on a cliff overlooking the ocean.
+Meat Cove Campground is not located in Cape Breton Highlands National Park, but I wanted to include it so you know your options.
+Located in Meat Cove, on the northern tip of Cape Breton Island, the whole camping area is perched on a cliff overlooking the ocean.

 This is a fantastic Cape Breton camping spot if you aren’t afraid of heights and the wind isn’t blowing too hard!

-During our visit, we went whale watching along Meat Cove and could see our campsite way up on the bluff from the water.
+During our visit, we went whale watching along Meat Cove and could see our campsite from the water, way up on the bluff.

 Cape Breton Highlands National Park Campgrounds are open from mid-May to late October.
 Most sites can be reserved, but there are several that are first-come, first-served.

-If you are hoping to rent an equipped camping site or an o’TENTik, I recommend reserving your site in the winter before your trip.
+If you hope to rent an o’TENTik, I recommend reserving your site in the winter before your trip.
 All of the campgrounds are fairly modern and clean, but our two favorites were Broad Cove Campground and Meat Cove Campground.

 Cape Breton Camping FAQs